Resources

 Jump Tag Icon

-The insurance companies consider people in their 20s as low-risk candidates because the probability of them getting sick at this age is very low.
-This is the reason that premiums for Term Insurance Plans increase with age.
+Insurance companies consider people in their 20s to be low-risk candidates because the probability of them getting sick at this age is very low.
+This is why premiums for Term Insurance Plans increase with age.

 Flexibility